Social Work Graduate Programs and Degrees in Colorado

 Meanwhile, it takes anywhere from three to six years to earn a doctorate degree in social work.
 Having one doesn’t necessarily make you more competitive for jobs.
 Therefore, those who opt to pursue a doctorate degree usually want to work as researchers and educators, not as clinical social workers.

-Social Work Masters Programs
+Social Work Masters Programs in Colorado

 The curricula for a master’s in social work helps students advance their practice or begin one.
 Through practice- and administration-oriented coursework, students grow the clinical, organizational, and political skills they need to enhance people’s lives.
 They also learn how to apply their skills to help individuals and families deal with contemporary issues.